troclaux/notes/kubernetes.md

 - cert-manager is responsible for:
   - creation of certificates
   - uses an Issuer or ClusterIssuer to obtain a certificate
-    - Issuer: another name for Certificate Authorities (CAs)
+    - Issuer: resource that defines how certificates are requested from a Certificate Authority (e.g., Let’s Encrypt)
   - stores the certificate in a kubernetes Secret
 - how the certificate is used:
   - the Secret containing the certificate is referenced in an Ingress resource